‘The Bachelor’ Nick Viall Is An ‘Arrogant Nightmare’ On Set Of ‘DWTS’ Season 24

 — Us Weekly (@usweekly) March 2, 2017

-Bristowe has since deleted the post and Fleiss has declined to offer a rebuttal.
+Bristowe has since deleted the post, and Fleiss has declined to offer a rebuttal.
 Instead, he recently revealed that Viall will indeed participate in Season 24 of DWTS.
 He did not say anything about the fact that only one former Bachelorette star has been a part of DWTS.

 Fleiss tried to explain away the controversy by pointing out that Melissa Rycroft competed on DWTS.
 However, Rycroft was a suitor on The Bachelor, and although she won it all, she never was the lead star on The Bachelorette.